 Lloyd and her teammates became the first women's sports team to be recognized with a ticker tape parade in New York City after the United States won the 2015 FIFA Women's World Cup.
 Mayor Bill de Blasio gave each player a key to the city.
 President Barack Obama welcomed the squad at the White House in October of that year.

-Lloyd has traveled all over world with the National Team and has been a part of two U.S. women’s professional leagues—playing for the Chicago Red Stars, Sky Blue, and Atlanta Beat in the WPS; then for the Western New York Flash, Houston Dash and Sky Blue FC in the NWSL.
+Lloyd traveled all over world with the National Team and was a part of two U.S. women’s professional leagues—playing for the Chicago Red Stars, Sky Blue, and Atlanta Beat in the WPS; then for the Western New York Flash, Houston Dash and Sky Blue FC in the NWSL.

-Lloyd, the most impactful big-game player ever to feature for the U.S. Women’s National Soccer Team, one of the greatest players in the storied history of the USWNT program, and the second-most capped player in world soccer history and owner of 128 international goals, has recently announced her retirement.
+Lloyd, one of the most impactful big-game player ever to feature for the U.S. Women’s National Soccer Team, one of the greatest players in the storied history of the USWNT program, and the second-most capped player in world soccer history and scorer of 134 international goals, has recently announced her retirement.